 Can I Wash Tie Dye In Hot Water?

 Hot water is harsh on all fabrics, just like high heat.
 If you rinsed out your items properly in cold water and then followed up with a wash in a washing machine (on warm or cold), there is no reason to use hot water.
-It will only stress out the fabric and potentially shrink or start fading the dye.
+It will not only stress out the fabric and potentially shrink or start fading the dye, but also allow the excess dye to find those white or light areas and muddy your pattern.

 Drying Your Tie Dye